atmajs/mask-compo/README.md

 			}
 		}
 		```
 	- via the `template` property.
 This approach is much better, as it leads to the separation of concerns.
 Each component loads and defines its own templates.
-Direct **inline** template was schown in the `tagName` sample, but writing some bigger template in javascript files is not the good idea.
-Better preload the template with `IncludeJS` for example. **Note:** The Application can be built for production.
+Direct **inline** template was shown in the `tagName` sample, but to write some the templates in javascript files is not always a good idea.
+Better to preload the template with `IncludeJS` for example. **Note:** The Application can be built for production.
 All the templates are then embedded into single `html` file.
 Style and Javascript files are also combined into single files.

 		```scss
 		// myComponent.mask